SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/use-cascading-dropdowns-in-web-part-properties.md

     }
     ```

-    After the user selected a list, the web part persists the newly selected value.
+    After the user selects a list, the web part persists the newly selected value.
 Because the selected list changed, the web part resets the previously selected list item.
 Now that a list is selected, the web part property pane loads list items for that particular list.
 While loading items, the user can't select an item.

     After the items for the selected list are loaded, they're assigned to the **items** class variable from where they can be referenced by the item dropdown.
 Now that the information about available list items is available, the item dropdown is enabled allowing users to choose an item.
 The loading indicator is removed, which clears the web part body that is why the web part should re-render.
 Finally, the web part property pane refreshes to reflect the latest changes.

     ![Item dropdown in the web part property pane showing available list items for the selected list](../../../images/react-cascading-dropdowns-item-dropdown-list-items.png)

+    This article demonstrated how to use cascading dropdowns in the web part property pane, using static values.
+In a real-world scenario, you might  use an API to retrieve the dropdown choices in each dropdown.
+An example of a working web part which expands upon this article and loads dropdown choices using an API is available on GitHub at [sp-dev-fx-webparts/samples/react-custompropertypanecontrols/](https://github.com/SharePoint/sp-dev-fx-webparts/tree/master/samples/react-custompropertypanecontrols)..

 ## See also